 Earlier in his career, Williams was senior consultant for Williams, where he expanded the strategic planning, research and consulting practices, and led and refined the Face2Face program with companies including First Energy Corp., KeyCorp, the Federal Reserve Bank of Cleveland, Merck, Millennium Pharmaceuticals, Prudential and Lucent, training literally thousands of managers in the innovative and highly rated program.

-He also is an adjunct professor of Public Relations at Kent State University, and has created graduate classes in PR Measurement/ROI and social media measurement for Kent and another university.
+He was also an adjunct professor of Public Relations at Kent State University, and created graduate classes in PR Measurement/ROI and social media measurement for Kent and another university.

 Williams was vice president of Corporate Communications for National City Corporation, leading the public relations measurement and evaluation and internal communication functions during the height of the financial crisis.
 Previously, he was manager of Editorial Services for The Goodyear Tire and Rubber Company, responsible for internal communication and video production, photography and event production management.
 While at Goodyear, Williams lead the team rebuilding the corporate intranet, using editorial content from around the world.
 He also served as the primary internal communication consultant to the company’s senior leadership and produced videos and still photography for a variety of constituencies.